Derive (Lyra) DeFi Options Protocol Explained

 🍒 tasty takeaways

-• Lyra Finance is the most popular decentralized finance (DeFi) options protocol in August of 2023.
+• Derive is the most popular decentralized finance (DeFi) options protocol in June of 2024.

-• Users can connect their self-custody crypto wallets to the Lyra protocol to trade options and become liquidity providers, earning fees from trading activity.
+• Users can connect their self-custody crypto wallets to the Derive protocol to trade options and become liquidity providers, earning fees from trading activity.

 Lyra Finance Summary